 For the Importer function to work effectively the Inventory Settings must be defined correctly in the Inventory Class screens before any Importer records are set up.
-If the automatic Tariff collection function is to be used, the required Tariffs must also be setup as well.
+If the automatic Tariff collection function is to be used, the required Tariffs must also be correctly setup as well.

-When SapphireOne sees Invoices that have Inventory items linked to an Inventory Class that has Inventory Settings that have any of the following selected, it will know that these Inventory items are the On-Cost items.
+When SapphireOne processes Invoices that have Inventory items linked to an Inventory Class that has Inventory Settings that have any of the following selected, it will know that these Inventory items are the On-Cost items.

 Flow chart for the Importer function